rofreg/gtfs-realtime/README.md

 ## Usage

-TODO: add more instructions here.
 Basic functionality currently works like this:

 ```
 require 'gtfs-realtime'